acydcross/W20A/README.md

 # W20A
-This is the assignment for w20a
+This is the assignment for w20a - Command Line Blog Site